-Accordingly, a non-resident couple who sold a former principal home in France would be entitled to a total exemption from cgt provided their capital gain did not exceed €300,000.
+Accordingly, a non-resident couple who sold a former principal home in France would be entitled under this rule to a total exemption from CGT provided their capital gain did not exceed €300,000.

 The maximum threshold is also net of allowances.
 That is to say it arises after deduction of allowances for duration of ownership and eligible costs.

 The concession can only be used once, for one property.

 This more limited exemption does not apply if you own the property through a property company, such as a Société Civile Immobilière (SCI).
 There must be direct ownership of the property.